mas-bandwidth/gafferongames/content/post/deterministic_lockstep.md

 <source src="http://173.255.195.190/cubes_deterministic_lockstep_tcp_100ms_1pc.webm" type="video/webm"/>
 </video>

 Above you can see the simulation networked using deterministic lockstep over TCP at 100ms latency and 1% packet loss.
-If you look closely on the right side you can see hitching every few seconds.
-What is happening here is that when a packet is lost, TCP has to wait RTT*2 before resending it (actually it can be much worse, but I'm being generous...).
+If you look closely on the right side you can see hitches every few seconds.
+What's happening here is that each time a packet is lost, TCP has to wait RTT*2 before resending it (actually it can be much worse, but I'm being generous...).
 The hitches happen because with deterministic lockstep the right simulation can't simulate frame n without input n, so it has to pause to wait for input n to be resent!

 That's not all.
-It gets significantly worse as the amount of latency and packet loss increases.
+It gets significantly worse as latency and packet loss increase.
 Here is the same simulation networked using deterministic lockstep over TCP at 250ms latency and 5% packet loss:

 <video autoplay preload="auto" loop="true" width="100%">
   <source src="http://173.255.195.190/cubes_deterministic_lockstep_tcp_250ms_5pc.mp4" type="video/mp4"/>